 The Company has been involved in lawsuits which are an expected consequence of its operations and in the ordinary course of business.
-Presently, there is no litigation.
+Presently, there is no litigation or threatened litigation for which the Company believes the outcome may be material to its financial results.
 The Company applies its accounting policy to accrue legal costs that can be reasonably estimated.